pydevpk/pydevpk/README.md

 # Hi there, I'm Pradeep Kumar Yadav! 👋

-I'm a passionate Python developer with a diverse skill set and 4+ years of experience.
-I'm deeply involved in web development, cloud solutions, AI applications, and consultancy.
-I love tackling complex challenges and delivering innovative solutions.
+Results-driven Python developer with over 3 years of experience in crafting robust web applications, cloud solutions, and AI integrations.
+Proven expertise in backend frameworks like Django, Flask, FastAPI, and aiohttp.
+Skilled in frontend technologies, data analysis, image/video processing, containerization, and DevOps practices.
+Adept at full-stack development cycles, from design to deployment and maintenance.
+Experienced in integrating various technologies, SaaS development, automation, and architecture design.
+Passionate about leveraging cutting-edge Gen AI technologies like ChatGPT, claude, llama2, Gemini AI to enhance user experiences.

 ## 🔧 Technologies & Tools